Tea Infused Desserts Ultimate Guide Steeped in Sweetness

 Serving Suggestions & Creative Variations

-1. The London Fog Twist: Serve the panna cotta with a dollop of lightly sweetened whipped cream and a sprinkle of dried culinary lavender.
+1. London Fog Twist: Top with lightly sweetened whipped cream and a touch of dried lavender for a floral finish.

 Conclusion